Now Reading

 Are Granite Countertops Outdated?

 It wasn’t long ago that the ultimate in luxury in kitchens were granite countertops.
-And with them, came luxurious dark woods, glazed warm whites and walls of travertine tile.
+And with them came dark woods, glazed warm whites and walls of travertine tile.
 We couldn’t get enough of traditional kitchens, often themed to look like Tuscan or French Country villas.
-They were detailed and often dark and formal, and all topped with this high-end countertop material.
+They were detailed and often dark and formal, and all topped with granite slabs.

 The Appeal of Granite

-Designers loved how much “movement” there was in the stone.
-Homeowners loved that it was stain-, scratch-, and heat-resistant.
+Designers loved how much “movement” there was in stone countertops.
+Homeowners loved it too because it was stain-, scratch-, and heat-resistant.

-It was expensive, too.
-Something reserved for luxury homes or gourmet cooks.
+But it was also expensive, something reserved for luxury homes or gourmet cooks.
 Most everyone who redid their kitchen insisted on granite countertops.

-Then, we started calling the process of choosing countertops “choosing your granite.”
-Granite countertops started showing up standard in development houses, which was quite a selling feature to the first-time buyer.
-It showed up at big-box home improvement stores, and then it was listed on special, and finally, it showed up in “before” pictures of kitchen remodels.
+Then we started calling the process of choosing countertops “choosing your granite.”
+Granite started to become standard in development houses, which was quite a selling feature to the first-time buyer.
+It showed up at big-box home improvement stores, and then listed on special, and finally, it showed up in “before” pictures of kitchen remodels.

 granite kitchen countertops

-But if you’re planning to sell your home or are updating your kitchen with new cabinets and countertops, choose quartz for a fresher look.
+But if you’re planning to sell your home or are updating your kitchen with new cabinets and countertops, choose a different countertop material like quartz for a fresher look.

-Maybe you can paint your cabinets if you already have granite countertops and want to update without replacing them.
+Maybe you can paint your cabinets if you already have granite countertops and want to update the space without replacing them.
 Choose the lightest and coolest color in your granite for your cabinet color.
+Alternately, if you have white granite or another light-color, it might work well already.

-Granite’s long heyday as the primo countertop material has given way to quartz, with its similar real-stone properties.
-In fact, more than twice as many people are choosing quartz than are choosing granite, according to our stone countertop supplier in the Nashville area.
+Granite’s heyday as the primo countertop material has given way to quartz, with its similar real-stone properties.
+In fact, more than twice as many people are choosing quartz over granite, according to my stone countertop supplier in the Nashville area.

 Quartz is an engineered stone that can be made to look like any natural or manmade material.
-It doesn’t require sealing and can be made to mimic marble, which is currently the most popular “look” of quartz.
+It doesn’t require sealing and can mimic marble, which is currently the most popular “look” of quartz.

 Reclaimed metal countertop as an alternative to granite countertops

-This metal countertop was reclaimed from a vintage table Kitchen and Styling by Holly Thompson Photo by Ashel Parsons
+This metal countertop was reclaimed from a vintage table.
+Styling by Holly Thompson.
+Photo by Ashel Parsons.

 Other Countertop Options